 You’ll get full sea access and can see Javea’s hidden gems such as the Isla Portixol, and Granadella.
 Javea sunsets are also best viewed by boat!

-There are plenty of boat trips that make for a memorable, fun day out for the whole group and works out to be far more cost effective than hiring a boat.
-I’ve written up a guide about my top recommended boat trips in Javea for more information.
+I’ve also written up a guide about my top recommended boat trips in Javea for more information.

 If you’re staying in Javea for more than a week, I recommend taking a day trip to visit Denia, a town which sits on the other side of the Montgo mountain.
 There’s plenty to do in Denia, from visiting the local Marina el Portet, seeing the Denia Castle, and exploring the town’s bars and restaurants.
 I highly recommend visiting Plaza San Antonio for happy hour cocktails!